Rajat117/aws-guide/APIGateway/Overview.md

     - Reduces Latency(Since requests are routed through CloudFront Edge Location)
 - Regional:
 For handling users in the same region.
-    - Can be manually combined with CloudFront to have more control over caching. response transforming, rate limiting etc.
+    - Can be manually combined with CloudFront to have more control over caching, response transforming, rate limiting etc.
 - Private
 It is deployed within the VPC where we dunn wanna expose it to the public internet(WWW)
     - Can only be accessed from the VPC using ENI